KipCollo/Java-Revision/database/Readme.md

 ## Java DB

 Is Oracle's supported distribution of the open source Apache Derby database.
 Its ease of use, standards compliance, full feature set, and small footprint make it the ideal database for Java developers.
 Java DB is written in the Java programming language, providing "write once, run anywhere" portability.
 It can be embedded in Java applications, requiring zero administration by the developer or user.
 It can also be used in client server mode.
-Java DB is fully transactional and provides a standard SQL interface as well as a JDBC 4.1 compliant driver.
+Java DB is fully transactional and provides a standard SQL interface as well as a JDBC 4.1 compliant driver.JavaDB is no longer included in recent versions of the JDK.

 ## Java Data Objects (JDO)